fredxotic/DataBase---Final-Project/README.md

 - Backend: FastAPI (Python) + MySQL
 - Frontend: React (Create React App)
 - Authentication: hashed passwords with passlib/bcrypt
-This README contains everything a developer needs to get the project running locally, how the code is organized, API examples, deployment notes, and troubleshooting tips.

 Table of contents